mgrisius/clj-mode/readme.md

 clj-mode is roughly 80% the same as original version 1.0.
 14 forms are the same, 4 forms have minor uopdates, 5 are re-written or split.

-Preserve original version 1.0 clojure-mode.el 2007/2008 'branch' before
-all references to it disappear, and it slips into obscurity.
+Preserve reference to original version 1.0 clojure-mode.el 2007/2008 'branch' before all references to it disappear, and it slips into obscurity.

 clj-mode strategy: avoid version and package dependencies, simplify inferior-lisp-mode set up